Fullstack-web-dev-exam/frontend/README.md

  4. When doing `npm install`, you may need to add the `--legacy-peer-deps` flag if you want Storybook to function properly ([https://stackoverflow.com/a/66620869](https://stackoverflow.com/a/66620869)).
  5. Run the `npm start` command to start the application.
  6. Your browser will now open with an instance of the application running on localhost.

+ ### Storybook
+ 1. To start Storybook in development mode run `npm run storybook`.
+ 2. To locally run the static/built version of Storybook run `npx localhost ./storybook-static`, the visit the URL the terminal returns.

 ## Features